HAI-lab-UVA/AI4G/comms2/README.md

 $ pip install -r requirements.txt
 ```

-## Generarting Feedback
+## Generating Feedback

 Generating feedback consists of a few steps.
 1. Survey spreadsheet is generated using demand and allocation data.
-1. Survey is uploaded to google drive for distribution
+1. Survey is uploaded to google drive for distribution.
-1. Completed survey is downloaded
+1. Completed survey is downloaded.
 1. Survey responses are split and converted into Allocation feedback and Item feedback.
-This is done through the `handle_user_feedback.py` script
 1. Missing feedback is predicted.
-This is done through the feedback module

 ### Generating Survey spreadsheet
 Both demand and allocation decision data must be present to generate the spreadsheet.